Junior Club Cricket Registrations

 What are the Grades?

 SmashPlay!
-(TERM 4)
+(TERM 1 and 4)

 Smash Play junior – tamariki is a cricket programme for juniors (5 – 8 year olds), introduced by NZC for the 2022/23 season.
 We know children learn through game play.
 They develop skills, develop a love for an active and healthy lifestyle and enjoy being with friends and whānau.
 With Smash Play junior-tamariki, every session has more hits, more touches, more catches, more action.
 More fun.